Pupils may transfer to the school subject to:

 While it is appreciated that in certain exceptional circumstances transfers are unavoidable (E.g. a change of residence or a family moving into the area) as a matter of general policy transfers into the school are discouraged in the overall interests of the continuity of the student’s education.

-An application to transfer is defined as one from a student who has previously enrolled in another school in or outside the catchment area or from a student who makes application after the commencement of the autumn school term.
-It is the policy of the Board of Management not to accept transfer application from students already enrolled in local post-primary schools, except in exceptional circumstances.
+An application to transfer is defined as one from a student who has previously enrolled in another school in or outside the catchment area or from a student who makes an application after the commencement of the autumn school term.
+It is the policy of the Board of Management not to accept transfer applications from students already enrolled in local post-primary schools, except in exceptional circumstances.
 When the Board is satisfied that such exceptional circumstances do exist, the following considerations and procedures will apply:

 (a) Reasons for transfer should be clearly stated.